SimpleSuyash/my-react-portfolio/README.md

     ```
     npm i
     ```
-- Again, navigate to root directory, type the following to seed the data
+- Again, navigate to root directory, type the following to open in development mode
     ```
-    npm run seed
+    npm run dev
     ```
-- Start the app
-    ```
-    npm run start
-    ```
-- Open up any API client like Postman, and test the API endpoints
+    Now it should open my portfolio webpage

 ## Licence